Skip to main content

 Image

 Mount selector: Where comments should appear or icon should sit.
 You can put “body” to append Hayami to the end of the page, if desired.
-Display target selector: This can be ignored.
+Display target: This can be ignored.
 Side padding: How much y-padding is added to each side of the Hayami comments section.
 I’d recommend 240 side padding, but you can adjust how you wish.
 After clicking “Save & Embed” (might also need a page refresh), the comments section should be successfully embedded.

 How to import & export custom website mappings